dartmouth/genji-lab/GCP_DOCS_MKII.md

   --machine-type e2-medium
 ```

-Replace `<ZONE>` with your chosen zone (e.g., `us-central1-a`).

-**Why?** This creates two virtual machines that will run your containers [1].
+**Why?** This creates two virtual machines that will run your containers .
 The `e2-medium` machine type provides a balance of CPU and memory suitable for small deployments.
 This process takes 3-5 minutes.

 ### 5.4 Get credentials for kubectl

+In the following command, replace `<ZONE>` with your chosen zone (e.g., `us-central1-a`).

 ```bash
 gcloud container clusters get-credentials genji-lab-cluster --zone <ZONE>
 ```

-**Why?** `kubectl` is the command-line tool for interacting with Kubernetes [1].
+**Why?** `kubectl` is the command-line tool for interacting with Kubernetes .
 This command configures `kubectl` to talk to your new cluster by downloading authentication credentials.

 ### 5.5 Verify the connection